Arathurs/Roman-to-Integer/README.md

 # About Solution

-This solution beats over 98% of other javascript submissions on Leetcode for the same problem.
-The main algorithm can be found in romanToInt.js.
+This solution passes 100% of Leet Code test cases and beats over 98% of other javascript submissions for the same problem.
+The main algorithm can be found in `romanToInt.js`.

-A few other versions, all functional and high performing, can be found within the various root folder files.
+A few other versions, all of which pass 100% of LC test cases, can be found within the various root folder files.

 ### Example 1: